antitree/private-tor-network/README.md

 ### Tor configuration

 This configuration is based on the Tor documentation for how to run a private tor network.
-You should also check out Chutney[1] which does something similar with separate processes instead of containers.
+You should also check out [Chutney](https://gitweb.torproject.org/chutney.git/) which does something similar with separate processes instead of containers.
 If you need to make a modification (such as changing the timing of the DA's) edit the `config/torrc` and/or `config/torrc.da` files.
 You may need to modify the Dockerfile as well.

+### Environment variables

+The container is built off of [chriswayg/tor-server](https://github.com/chriswayg/tor-server) but has been heavily modified to support some other env variables that you can pass to it:

+* TOR_ORPORT - default is 7000
+* TOR_DIRPORT - default is 9030
+* TOR_DIR - container path to mount a persistent tor material. default is /tor

 ### Debugging